 The Directory Proxy Server provides a significant amount of information about its current state including any problems that it has encountered during processing.
 If a problem occurs, the first step is to run the collect-support-data tool in the bin directory.
 The tool aggregates all relevant support files into a zip file that administrators can send to your authorized support provider for analysis.
-The tool also runs data collector utilities, such as jps, jstack, and jstat plus other diagnostic tools for Solaris and Linux machines, and bundles the results in the zip file.
+The tool also runs data collector utilities, such as jps, jstack, and jstat plus other diagnostic tools, and bundles the results in the zip file.